Release, Deploy and Run a Business Process Project

 Now that you have successfully deployed your project, it is time to run the process and see the results.

 From the deployed version of the Business Process project in the Process Builder, open the process Get Invoice Details.

 Select Invoice Request Form.

-Choose the Copy icon aside the Form Link in the Trigger Settings.
+Choose the Copy icon aside the Form Link in the Invoice Request Form.

 Open the Form pasting the Form Link in a browser window.

 Fill the Invoice Request Form and choose Submit.